 The Morning Of:

 1. The morning of the canning party, clean up any breakfast residue and wipe down counters and the stove again.
-Turn on the dishwasher or fill your large pots with water in preparation for boiling the jars.
+Turn on the dishwasher (to sterilize cycle) or fill your large pots with water in preparation for boiling the jars.

 2. Run a broom or dust mop over the floor again, just in case.